 The cars we loved.

 Although the interior featured leather seats, the overall feel of the cabin looked more utilitarian than any Lexus or Acura.
 In keeping with the blocky exterior, the interior had no shortage of blocky angles.
 The dashboard resembled those in other Nissans and had little except for the amount of switches and buttons to distinguish it as premium luxury.
 It did not quite fit with Infiniti’s early concept of Zen luxury in the same way the Q45 did.
-The interior look more like theinside of a tarted up Sentra, especially when there was no releif from the basic grays on the dash and door panels.
+The interior look more like the inside of a tarted up Sentra, especially when there was no contrasting color to add relief from the sea of basic grays on the dash and door panels.

 The four speed automatic transmission offered no driver involvement and was the only one available.
 The Leopard’s manual never made it to America.
 In publications like Consumer Reports, the M30 (as did all early Infiniti) scored rather low for its build quality and reliability, further hampering the fledgling nameplate.
 By 1992, after few substantial changes, production of the M30 quietly ended due to poor sales, while Lexus new SC was taking off and Acura sales were holding steady.

 The M30 had the potential to be a true performance car, being that it shared many components with more storied Nissans.
 For this reason alone it has developed a small cult following and has been the recipient of all manner of engine transplants in the quest to create a low buck Skyline.
-It’s assumed that fewer than 12,000 to M30 were sold during the three years it was sold in America with about half being convertables.
+It’s assumed that fewer than 12,000 M30s were sold during the three years it was available in America with about half being convertibles.
 It was Infiniti’s only coupe/convertible until the more capable G35 arrived in 2009.